Not Another Christmas Song

 "Not Another Christmas Song" is a song recorded by American rock band Blink-182.
 The song was released on December 6, 2019 through Columbia Records.
 The song is a downbeat objection to the Christmas and holiday season, lyrically examining the passage of time and a disintegrating relationship.
 It was written by bassist Mark Hoppus, guitarist Matt Skiba, drummer Travis Barker, who also produced the song.
 Additional songwriting was handled by Matt Malpass, Aaron Puckett, JP Clark, and Mike Skwark.
-The song was the last single released by the band to feature Skiba, who departed following the return of founding guitarist Tom DeLonge in 2022.
+The song was the final release by the band to feature Skiba, who was unable to perform on the following single "Quarantine" and later departed from the band following the return of founding guitarist Tom DeLonge in 2022.

 Critics were largely positive regarding the song, which did not chart commercially but peaked within Billboard's national rock and holiday digital charts.
 Its music video was produced in claymation, and pictures the band performing for elves at the North Pole.

 Background

 The song was developed at Barker's studio space, Opra Studios, located in North Hollywood, California.
 Matt Malpass engineered the sessions.
 The track was composed by the band themselves, with additional songwriting from Malpass, Aaron Puckett (Lil Aaron), JP Clark, and Mike Skwark.
 Zakk Cervini, who had previously mixed the bulk of Blink's 2016 comeback record California, served as mix engineer.

 The song is not the first by the band to focus on the holiday season, but it is the first with Skiba.
 The group recorded "I Won't Be Home for Christmas" in 1997 with former drummer Scott Raynor and guitarist Tom DeLonge, which was released as a single in 2001.
 That same year, with Barker, the band included "Happy Holidays, You Bastard" in the track listing of their fourth LP, Take Off Your Pants and Jacket.
 Lastly, in 2012, the band issued "Boxing Day"—the celebration taking place after Christmas—as a single to promote their Dogs Eating Dogs extended play.

 Lyrically, the narrative takes the typically high-spirited holiday celebrations into a metaphor for the passage of time, as well as a relationship falling apart.
 In the song, Hoppus laments that "depression's such a lonely business," describing a pairing in which one partner is consistently angry and the other is often apologizing.
 He then has an idea for his perfect Christmas gift: "Why can’t we get divorced for Christmas?"
 Skiba provides backing vocals, singing "fa la la" in the chorus over a chorus of sleigh bells.